philrz/super/docs/language/data-types.md

-Errors will unfortunately and inevitably occur even in production, but having a first-class data type to manage them all while allowing them to peacefully coexist with valid production data is a novel and useful approach that Zed enables.
+Errors will unfortunately and inevitably occur even in production, but having a first-class data type to manage them all while allowing them to peacefully coexist with valid production data is a novel and useful approach that SuperSQL enables.

 ### Missing and Quiet